tasal-labs/homelab/projects/windows-lab/README.md

 The aim was to build a realistic Windows environment from scratch while learning how Active Directory, DNS, DHCP and Windows networking work together in a domain environment.

-Rather than simply installing the services, the focus was on understanding how each component integrates with the rest of the infrastructure and troubleshooting common configuration issues throughout the deployment.
+Rather than simply installing each service, the project focused on understanding how they integrate within a Windows domain environment and troubleshooting common deployment and configuration issues.

 ---